strongloop/zone/README.md

 ```

 The zone constructor function is called synchronously.
-Of course zones can also be nested.
+You can also nest zones.

 #### The curried constructor